ErikKBethke/geoconda/README.md

 # geoconda

 ## Creating a basic geospatial conda environment
-geoconda is a simple repository of information for setting up a conda environment for geospatial analysis in a Windows environment.
+geoconda is a simple repository of information for setting up a conda environment for analysis in a Windows/Mac environment.

 Future versions will potentially include scripts that automatically create the conda environment.